tas1337/xevo-kubernetes/README.md

 # XEVO Space Game Simulator

-Welcome to the XEVO Space Game Simulator!
-Follow the instructions below to set up and run the project on your Windows machine.
+Welcome to the XEVO Project!
+This guide provides detailed instructions for setting up and running the project on your local machine.
+You have the flexibility to use either Kubernetes or Docker-compose for local deployment.
+This project is entirely open-source, and I've utilized ChatGPT for refactoring and tweaking, as well as GitHub Copilot while building it.
+I built this project from scratch in just one weekend.
+I thought it would be really cool to have a TCP server (kind of what WoW uses) that also communicates with a HTTP socket server that can then communicate with a web page in real time.
+There will also soon be an Unreal Engine 5 demo connected to the TCP server, enabling synchronized movement: when you move in the browser, it's mirrored in the Unreal environment, and vice versa.

+###Below is a browser demo, its running on Azure:

 <a href="https://xevo.space" target="_blank">
     <img src="https://img.shields.io/badge/-Demo%20Here-blue?style=for-the-badge" alt="Demo Here">
 </a>

-The demo is on Azure.

 ## Table of Contents
 - [Setup on Windows](#setup-on-windows)
 - [Setup on Ubuntu](#setup-on-ubuntu)

 ## Setup on Windows